dedeogluhu/poll-app-v02/README.md

 ## Introduction

-- I wanted to experience various backend and frontend technologies and see the differences between them.
+- I wanted to experience various backend and frontend technologies and see the differences between them myself.

 - I am going to make projects with same concepts and see how they work out with different technologies.